Genoplesium ruppii: Description

 Genoplesium ruppii is a terrestrial, perennial, deciduous, herb with an underground tuber and a single thin leaf 100-180 mm long and fused to the flowering stem with the free part 8-15 mm long.
 Between twelve and twenty five greenish flowers are crowded along a flowering stem 15-30 mm long and much taller than the leaf.
 The flowers are about 5 mm long and 4 mm wide and are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is about 3 mm long, 2.5 mm wide and pointed with short glandular hairs on its edges.
 The lateral sepals are about 5 mm long, 1 mm wide and spread apart from each other.
 The petals are about 2.5 mm long, 1 mm wide and sharply pointed with short coarse hairs on their edges.
 The labellum is dark purple, broadly egg-shaped, thick and fleshy, about 2.5 mm long, 1.5 mm wide, with short glandular hairs on its edges.
-There is a small callus in the centre of the labellum and extending about half way to its tip.
+There is a small callus in the centre of the labellum and extending about halfway to its tip.
 Flowering occurs between January and April.